This guide applies to Sellers based in the United Kingdom only

 After you have Connected your Amazon Shipping Account you will need to create a test label before you can start shipping in Veeqo.
 This is to ensure there will be no unexpected issues or delays when picking up your packages, such as not being able to scan the label due to a pixilated barcode.

-Please note test labels must be send two working days prior to your agreed first pickup date or your launch will be postponed.
+Please note test labels must be sent two working days prior to your agreed first pickup date or your launch will be postponed.

 Labels must be: